Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Introduction

 \subsection{Acknowledgment}

 I am indebted to M. Lyubich for suggesting the problem; this paper would have never been finished without his great patience.
-Further thanks is due to R. P\'{e}rez for our very useful discussions on the combinatorics of the Mandelbrot set.
+Further thanks are due to R. P\'{e}rez for our very useful discussions on the combinatorics of the Mandelbrot set.
+Finally, many heartfelt thanks to the referee for many valuable comments to improve the writing of this work.